J-AutomationLab/drone_explorer_agent/README.md

 > You should see a flat seen from above with a conic drone in the entrance hallway.
 > If mosquitto is still open, you should have a message showing the connection between the drone controller and the broker.
 Otherwise, just restart mosquitto and make sure to be connected.

-Run the hardware_controller script:

-`python3 ~/workspace/colcon_ws/src/Indoor_drone_explorer/indoor_drone_explorer/hardware_operator.py`
-> You should also see the connection on the mosquitto broker's terminal.
-> You should see a list of 7 float running in the simulator's terminal.
-> You should have see this message:
->   Will save in the data folder: /home/hostuser/workspace/colcon_ws/src/Indoor_drone_explorer/database/images
->   hardware_operator.py:103: DeprecationWarning: Callback API version 1 is deprecated, update to latest version
->     self._mqtt_client = mqtt.Client()
->   -> Input the pose7d where to move the robot: [x1, x2, x3, r1, r2, r3, r4]:

-Try to input manually this list in this terminal (be careful of the spaces and brackets):

-`[-2.1, -7.45619, 1.24828, 0.0006112608201322481, 0.7082067916052212, 0.7060047922531747, 3.13841]`
-> You should see the robot teleported to another position, its camera feed and the position printed in the simulator's terminal changed.
-This is how we move the robot in this demo.

 ---
 ### SET UP THE AGENT IMAGE